bluffcon/engine/CONTRIBUTING.md

 - Create `block<id>` folder in `blocks`
 - Make `setup.mcfunction` and `tick.mcfunction`
+- Setup must have placing down a block and summoning a marker
+- Tick must tick the marker and run `blocks/destroy` if block doesn't match
 - Reference `setup` in `blocks/generic_block_setup`
 - Reference `tick` in one of the tick functions
+- Add an entry for your block in `blocks/destroy`

 Done!
 You now have a block.